-You can configure the appearance of product pages by clicking Configuration in the shop management panel menu and then clicking Product pages.
+You can configure the appearance of product pages by clicking Settings in the shop admin panel menu and then clicking Product pages.

 These settings affect the layout of the product details:

 Which details are shown, and in what order.
 Drag details between the Shown and Not shown lists to control whether particular details are shown.
 Drag details within the Shown list to rearrange their order.